MAYHEM-Lab/UCSBFaaS-Wrappers/gammaRay/README.md

 The file RUN\_README walks you through all of the steps necessary for setting up multiple applications and microbenchmarks with GammaRay.

 This document details the steps to perform a simple GammaRay demo.
+The symbol B used in the scripts and below indicates the GammaRay version.
+When referring to the GammaRay tables we use the symbol D in some scripts.

 * First time only setup
 ```